openedx/open-edx-proposals/oeps/oep-0005/decisions/0003-Decentralized-Devstack-Application-Design-Pattern.rst

 Goal for pattern
 ----------------
-- Have a standard way to spin up a local development environment for dockerized applications.
+- Have a standard way to spin up a local dockerized development environment.
 - Use industry standard tools in standard ways.
 - Be easy to understand for new developers.